libuv/libuv/docs/src/udp.rst

     * `handle`: UDP handle
     * `nread`:  Number of bytes that have been received.
       0 if there is no more data to read.
-You may discard or repurpose the read buffer.
 Note that 0 may also mean that an empty datagram was received (in this case `addr` is not NULL). < 0 if a transmission error was detected.
     * `buf`: :c:type:`uv_buf_t` with the received data.
     * `addr`: ``struct sockaddr*`` containing the address of the sender.
       Can be NULL.
 Valid for the duration of the callback only.
     * `flags`: One or more or'ed UV_UDP_* constants.
 Right now only ``UV_UDP_PARTIAL`` is used.

+    The callee is responsible for freeing the buffer, libuv does not reuse it.
+    The buffer may be a null buffer (where `buf->base` == NULL and `buf->len` == 0)
+    on error.

     .. note::
         The receive callback will be called with `nread` == 0 and `addr` == NULL when there is